A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 4.2 Develop Project Management Plan

-4.3 Direct and Manage Project Execution
+4.3 Direct and Manage Project Work

 This is the execution of the Project Management Plan.
 The execution of the project schedule is contained in 3.0 Manage the Schedule and Budget.
-Each portion of the Project Management Plan is executed in the respective TenStep Process such as 4.0 Manage Issues, 5.0 Manage Change, etc.
+Each portion of the Project Management Plan is executed in the respective TenStep Process such as 4.0 Manage Issues, 5.0 Manage Scope, etc.

 4.4 Monitor and Control Project Work